Adam B. Seligman, Director

 David W. Montgomery, Director of Program Development

-Montgomery is a research professor in the Department of Government and Politics and the Center for International Development and Conflict Management at the University of Maryland; an Associate with the Central Asia Program at George Washington University; and a former policy fellow with the American Association for the Advancement of Science.
+Montgomery is a research professor in the Department of Government and Politics and the Center for International Development and Conflict Management at the University of Maryland, and a former policy fellow with the American Association for the Advancement of Science.
 He has conducted long-term anthropological field research in Central Asia and the Balkans, where his work focuses on the transmission of religious and cultural knowledge; the expressions of everyday religious life; and the social aspects of religious change.
-He is the author of Practicing Islam: Knowledge, Experience, and Social Navigation in Kyrgyzstan (University of Pittsburgh Press 2016); coauthor of Living with Difference: How to Build Community in a Divided World (with Adam Seligman and Rahel Wasserfall) (University of California Press 2015); editor of Everyday Life in the Balkans (Indiana University Press 2018); and has taught at the University of Pittsburgh, Emory University, and Boston University; worked as a legislative assistant for the U.S. House of Representatives; and served in the U.S. Peace Corps.
+His books include Practicing Islam: Knowledge, Experience, and Social Navigation in Kyrgyzstan; Living with Difference: How to Build Community in a Divided World (with Adam Seligman and Rahel Wasserfall); Everyday Life in the Balkans; and Central Asia: Contexts for Understanding.
+He has taught at the University of Pittsburgh, Emory University, and Boston University; worked as a legislative assistant for the U.S. House of Representatives; and served in the U.S. Peace Corps.
 He is an active member of the Presbyterian Church (USA).

 Rahel R. Wasserfall, Director of Evaluation and Training